alexanderflorean/master-thesis-measuring-the-utility-of-synthetic-data/README.md

 |- pickles/		   # data-objects such as models and instances of classes
 |- src/			   # source code
 |- tests/		   # test files (should mirror the src folder)
-|- Makefile		   # automization of tasks
+|- Makefile		   # automization of tasks, is buggy on windows
 |- requirements.txt	   # project dependencies
 |- config_experiment.yaml  # global settings for the experiment